Discovery Life: History

-Merger and acquisition

 On September 12, 1999, Fox Cable Networks Group bought America's Health Network, owned by Rick Scott & David Vandewater, and merged it with FitTV, which Fox Cable already owned.
 The resulting network was named The Health Network.
 In December, Fox Cable sold 50% of the channel to WebMD.

 By the start of the year 2000, The Health Network reached 17.5 million homes.
 At the start of 2000, the station began new headquarters in Los Angeles, and about half of its Orlando workforce was laid off, leaving 40 people out of work.
 The station also ran supplementary offices in New York and Nashville.
 At the time, The Health Network stated it was moving more of its production to New York and Los Angeles so it could feature more celebrities on its lineup.
 In the fall of 2000, it very nearly relaunched as WebMD Television, with new programs and the removal of the AHN studio program library from its schedule; that plan was put on hold, and Fox received the 50% of the channel it had sold back from WebMD, which had lost $2 billion in 2000.

 On September 1, 2001, Discovery Communications bought The Health Network for $255 million in cash and equity.
 On January 1, 2004, Discovery reinstated the "FitTV" name, as Discovery recently owned its own health channel, Discovery Health.

 In March 2006, New York-based Cablevision dropped the channel from its systems, resulting in the loss of some three million subscribers (down to 35 million).
 In January 2011, the channel's carriage remained significantly lower than most cable networks, only holding a reach of 50 million homes.

-Back to "Health"

-On January 1, 2011, Discovery Communications used the Discovery Health channel space to launch Oprah Winfrey Network.
-FitTV's programming was merged with the programming of its former sister station.
-Fitness-oriented programs moved to the mornings, and much of Discovery Health's content, including the former Discovery Health National Body Challenge, took up the remaining airtime.

-On January 17, 2011, Discovery Communications announced that FitTV would be rebranded as Discovery Fit & Health on February 1, reflecting the addition of former Discovery Health programs to its lineup.